-Overall, our compensation programs are designed to be consistent with the objectives and principles set forth above.
-The basic elements of our executive compensation at Cumberland are base salary, annual bonuses, grants under our long-term equity incentive compensation plan, retirement savings opportunities, and retirement and health and welfare benefits.
-Our compensation programs do not encourage excessive risk taking but reward achievement of shortterm and long-term financial and strategic objectives through a balanced mix of compensation components not overly weighted towards the short term and through the use of multiple performance factors with both Company-wide metrics and focused individual performance.
-In making compensation determinations, our Compensation Committee considers published survey data to guide compensation decisions and then considers the performance of each named executive officer through a review of annual corporate and individual objectives.
-In 2012 and previous years, the Compensation Committee has used the Radford Global Life Sciences, or Radford, Survey of approximately 650 pharmaceutical and biotechnology companies to ensure that our compensation practices are competitive relative to our industry and our size based on number of employees.
-The survey provides benchmarking data for base salary, annual bonuses and long-term equity incentive awards, and we target the midpoint in the range of reported compensation for positions held by each named executive officer.
+Our compensation programs do not encourage excessive risk taking but reward achievement of short-term and long-term financial and strategic objectives through a balanced mix of compensation components not overly weighted towards the short-term and through the use of multiple performance factors related to both Company-wide metrics and individual performance goals.
 The Compensation Committee then determines adjustments in each element of compensation paid to our named executive officers based on a review of annually established corporate and individual objectives.
 These annual objectives help identify achievements made by our executive officers.
 Increases or decreases in compensation in relation to the midpoint of the range identified in the Radford survey are based on our Compensation Committee's review of each executive's performance, as well as other factors including the Compensation Committee's assessment of the executive officer's past experience, knowledge, future potential and the scope of his or her responsibilities.